Justin Trudeau’s Assistant Is Stealing His Spotlight

 Trudeau's friend was all in on the fun with some high praise.

 Desfossés and Trudeau's photographer Adam Scotti exchanged some light ribbing about the photos.
-Scotti poked fun at the Desfosses' fifteen minutes of fame by producing snapshots of the so-called "tireless" assistant fast asleep on the plane.
+Scotti poked fun at Desfossés' fifteen minutes of fame by producing snapshots of the so-called "tireless" assistant fast asleep on the plane.

-Several users on the internet still thought he was quite handsome even though he was sleeping.

 And here he was again beside Trudeau catching some rest, as many do on a plane.